accurascan/Flutter-AccuraScan-KYC/README.md

 # Flutter Accura Scan KYC

-Accura OCR is used for Optical character recognition.
+Accura Scan OCR is used for Optical character recognition.

-Accura Face Match is used for Matching 2 Faces, Source face and Target face.
+Accura Scan Face Match is used for Matching 2 Faces, Source face and Target face.
 It matches the User Image from a Selfie vs User Image in document.

-Accura Authentication is used for your customer verification and authentication.
+Accura Scan Authentication is used for your customer verification and authentication.
 Unlock the True Identity of Your Users with 3D Selfie Technology

-Below steps to setup Accura's SDK to your project.
+Below steps to setup Accura Scan's SDK to your project.

-Note:-
+## Note:-
 Add `flutter_accurascan_kyc` under dependencies in your pubspec.yaml file.
+**Usage**
+Import flutter library into file.
+`import 'package:flutter_accurascan_kyc/flutter_accurascan_kyc.dart';`

 ## 1.Setup Android